Julian Jootaek Kim: Stage musicals

-Later, he auditioned online for the Korean production of The Phantom of the Opera produced by the Really Useful Group and was selected as one of the four phantoms for the 2023–2024 production.
+Julian Kim auditioned online for the Korean production of The Phantom of the Opera produced by the Really Useful Group and was selected as one of the four actors cast as the Phantom for the 2023–2024 production.
 His debut performance occurred on March 28, 2023, in Busan, followed by 31 performances in Seoul and 21 in Daegu, totaling 82 performances.
-Kim's performance showcased beautiful and grand numbers, to the extent that audiences felt as though they were attending an opera performance.
-He also received acclaim for his richly resonant operatic voice, and additional praise came for his adept portrayal of the Phantom, which skillfully balanced strength and sensitivity, leveraging the inherent flexibility.

-For his outstanding portrayal of the Phantom, he received The New Male Actor Award at the 8th Korea Musical Awards in January 2024.
+He also received positive reviews for his powerful operatic voice and for his performance as the Phantom, which balanced strength and sensitivity.
+For his portrayal of the Phantom, he received The New Male Actor Award at the 8th Korea Musical Awards in January 2024.